 Creators on YouTube had a rough year in with prominent large advertisers leaving the platform over a continuous stream of scandals regarding where their ads show up.
 In the wake of this, some of my own favorite channels now produce fewer videos than before and others have just disappeared off YouTube.

-I gave a little more though to YouTube ads in this context, and realized I don’t actually see any ads when watching YouTube.
+I gave a little more though to YouTube ads in this context, and realized I don’t see any ads when watching YouTube.
 As it turns outs, there seems to be a bug where YouTube don’t show ads when using Google Chromecast and the YouTube app for Android or Chrome on PC where ads just don’t show up.

 I do see ads on YouTube when watching on mobile, desktop, and on the YouTube app for Xbox One and PlayStation 4.
 I can’t say I’ve missed the ads, but I don’t believe I’ve seen more than one advertisement in the last 12 months on Chromecast.

 I watch about 40–80 minutes of YouTube videos per day all played on my projector through Chromecast and the YouTube app.
 The creators I watch don’t earn anything off me.
 I’ve asked around among friends and on various online channels, and people located outside the United States don’t appear to see ads while using the Chromecast with the YouTube app.
 This isn’t conclusive of anything other than that others experience the same problem as I do.